 Rothko then began attending classes at Parsons – The New School for Design under the direction of Arshile Gorky.
 This is where he met Milton Avery, the artist who showed Rothko that a professional artistic career was possible.

 8. He Changed His Name to Avoid Antisemitism

 In February of 1938, Mark Rothko finally became an official United States citizen.
 This decision was made due to the growing Nazi influence in Europe predicating World War II.
 Like many other American Jews, Rothko feared that the growing international tensions could provoke a sudden and forced deportation.

-Rothko read Friedrich Nietzsche’s The Birth of Tragedy (1872) and it deeply influenced his artistic mission.
-Neitzsche’s theory discusses how classical mythology exists to save humanity from the terrifying mundanity of everyday, mortal life.
+Rothko read Friedrich Nietzsche’s The Birth of Tragedy (1872), and it deeply influenced his artistic mission.
+Nietzsche’s theory discusses how classical mythology exists to save humanity from the terrifying mundanity of everyday, mortal life.
 Rothko connected this to his art and began to see his work as a sort of mythology.
 It could artistically fill modern human’s spiritual emptiness.
 This became his main goal.

 In his own art, he utilized archaic forms and symbols as a way to connect past humanity to modern existence.
 Rothko saw those forms as inherent to civilization and utilized them to comment on contemporary life.
 By creating his own form of the “myth” he hoped to replenish the spiritual void in his viewers.

 In the early 1950s, Fortune 500 declared that Mark Rothko paintings are a great monetary investment.
-This lead avant garde colleagues, like Barnett Newman, to call Rothko a sell out with “bourgeoisie aspirations.”
+This led avant-garde colleagues, like Barnett Newman, to call Rothko a sell-out with “bourgeoisie aspirations.”